Khoeckman/canvasParticles/README.md

 particles.options.particles.max = 300
 particles.newParticles() // required reset

-// All other options work on the fly particles.options.gravity.repulsive = 1
+// All other options can be updated on the fly particles.options.gravity.repulsive = 1
 ```